GoVeg/GuidanceChatBot/README.md

 # GuidanceChatBot
-The purpose of this chat bot is to make the manual adding of responses and the reading of an input sentence easy and straighforward.
-Simply add a "row of trees" to the array named "finders", which is what the code reads and compares with an input sentence.
+This bot reads if trees to determine what predetermined reply to give.
 Complete instructions are at the top of GuidanceEmpty.java.

-Example of a tree:
+Example of an if tree:
 <good,great,healthy>

 A tree is essentially just a list of words.
 A row of trees is just lists separated by a space.